Skip to main content

 }

-As soon as the translated audio track is published in the room, you will be auto-subscribed to it.
-You can handle it within a callback and play it through the speakers.
+As soon as Palabra publishes the translated audio track to the room, you are auto-subscribed to it.
+Handle it in a callback and play it through the speakers.

 import { RoomEvent } from "livekit-client";